 - Batch details page

-- Archiving dry goods
+- Archiving and deleting dry goods products

 - Frequently Asked Questions